How to play the Accordion: Uniformity and the (non-)conservativity of the linear approximation of the {\lambda}-calculus

-Let us show how this term behaves (and why we named it the Accordion).
-There exist terms $\lamP''$ (which is nothing but the first head reduct of \(\lamP\)) and $\lamQ_n$ (for all $n\in\Nats$) such that the following reductions hold: [2] This means that: \begin{enumerate} \item for any $d \in \Nats$, $\acc$ reduces to terms $\acc_d$ that are similar to $\acc*$ up to depth~$d$ (and, as a consequence, any finite approximant of $\acc*$ is a reduct of approximants of $\acc$); \item but this is not a valid infinitary reduction because we \emph{need} to reduce a redex at depth~0 to obtain $\acc_d \breds \acc_{d+1}$, thus the stratification property (\cref{theorem:stratification}) is violated: the depth of the reduced redexes does not tend to the infinity. \end{enumerate} Our definition of \(\acc\) and \(\acc*\) was entirely guided by this specification.
-More concretely: \begin{itemize} \item when fed with a Church integer argument \(\churchn\), the term \(\lamP''\) produces a term mimicking \(\acc*\) up to the \(n\)-th copy of \(\appterm\ffterm\), the latter being applied to \(\lamQ_n=\lamQ_{\lamP'',\churchn}\); \item the applicator \(\appterm-\) enforces a kind of call-by-value discipline, giving control to the argument (observe that \((\appterm M)N\bred(N)M \)); \item \(\lamQ_{\lamP'',\churchn}\) eats up boolean arguments \(\ffterm\), until it is fed with a boolean \(\ttterm\) (marking the root of the tree), at which point it restores \(\lamP''\), applied to the next Church integer. \end{itemize} In particular, this dynamics ($\acc$ is \enquote{stretched} and \enquote{compressed} over and over) justifies the name \enquote{Accordion}.
+for given terms $\lamP''$ and $\lamQ_n$ respectively β-equivalent to $\lamP$ and $\lamQ_{\lamP, \churchn}$.
+This dynamics ($\acc$ is \enquote{stretched} and \enquote{compressed} over and over) justifies the name \enquote{Accordion}.
+More concretely: \begin{itemize} \item when fed with a Church integer argument \(\churchn\), the term \(\lamP''\) produces a term mimicking \(\acc*\) up to the \(n\)-th copy of \(\appterm\ffterm\), the latter being applied to \(\lamQ_n\); \item the applicator \(\appterm-\) enforces a kind of call-by-value discipline, giving control to the argument (observe that \((\appterm M)N\bred(N)M \)); \item \(\lamQ_n\) eats up boolean arguments \(\ffterm\), until it is fed with a boolean \(\ttterm\) (marking the root of the tree), at which point it restores \(\lamP''\), applied to the next Church integer. \end{itemize}